 Disclose!
 Disclose!
 Disclose!

 Timing doesn’t always work out and you’ll want to have n place document should detail responsibilities for any rent, utilities or additional costs or repairs, as insurance policies usually do not cover this period.
 Should you need to stay in the house after the closing date you will need a post-occupancy agreement.
-Conversely, should the buyer need to be in place prior to the completion of the sale of your house in Twin Cities, this will require a pre-occupancy agreement.
+Conversely, should the buyer need to be in place prior to the completion of the sale of your house in Minnesota, this will require a pre-occupancy agreement.

 Third-Party Financing Clause

-When you need to sell, you could consider getting a mortgage on your house as another source of financing for your buyer in Twin Cities.
+When you need to sell, you could consider getting a mortgage on your house as another source of financing for your buyer in Minnesota.
 Should you do so, your third party financing clause or financing addendum should be attached.
 In the event your buyer’s traditional mortgage application for the remainder of the financing is denied, you’re protected.

 The promissory note, obtained from the buyer, is a contract written to clearly outline the rights and duties of the parties, which must be signed and dated.
 For buyers who are purchasing through non-conventional means this is extremely important, as it enables using the seller as the financer, with the property itself acting as the security for the loan.
 This document should outline the amount of money to be paid, the date to be paid, or detailing the installments to be paid to the holder or payee.